XTribe/xtribe_games_manager_framework/README.md

 and do not forget to include it in your main js file

 `var etsman = require('etsman');`.
+Please refer to Manager API section for details about tools made available by Xtribe Manager Library.

 #References
 [Join the Experimental Tribe!](http://xtribe.eu/)